-The tour leaves from the Port O’ Call, which is the main area for food on the San Pedro side of the Port of Los Angeles.
-There is a lot of parking there but it can get busy on the weekends.
-After parking head to dock 1 / 2 which is where it leaves from.
-I have no idea what the tour companies name was as I just decided to join the tour when I heard the announcement over the loudspeaker.
+The tour leaves from the Port O’ Call, which is the primary area for food on the San Pedro side of the Port of Los Angeles.
+There is a lot of parking there, but it can get busy on the weekends.
+After parking head to dock 1 or 2, which is where the boat leaves from.
+I have no idea what the tour company’s name was as I just decided to join the tour when I heard the announcement over the loudspeaker.

 After walking over to the dock and grabbing your tickets, be sure to check out the San Pedro Fish Market as well.
-It is a great place for food in the area that I highly recommend.
-When the tour is ready to leave they will call it out over the loudspeaker, and you will get in a line to get on the boat.
+It is an excellent place for food in the area that I highly recommend.
+When the tour is ready to leave, they will call it out over the loudspeaker, and you will get in a line to get on the boat.

-I headed up to the front of the deck as this is the best place to view everything that you will see on the tour.
+I headed up to the front of the deck, as that is the best place to view everything that you will see on the tour.

 Of course, you can just sit in the interior or one of the benches on the deck if you would prefer.
-The tour is about 45 minutes spent on the water, and it takes you to some fun spots.
-Here are a few of my favorites:
+The tour spends about 45 minutes on the water, and it takes you to some interesting areas.
+Here are a few of my favorites.

 Vincent Thomas Bridge

 I love bridges, and going under this famous one was a highlight for me.

 Seeing these ships from afar is interesting, but it is much more exciting to see them up close and get a better understanding of how big they are.

 When we were going through the shipping area, they were even unloading crates, which was cool to see as well.